bitluni/ESP32Lib/README.md

 # Acknowledgements
 Thanks to Ivan Grokhotkov & Jeroen Domburg (aka Sprite_tm) for their great work on I2S revealing some nitty-gritty details and quirks of the ESP32.
+Special thanks to Fabrizio Di Vittorio for the inpiration to look deeper into 8Bit modes enabling higher resolutions.
+He developed the FabGL library simultaneously.

 # License
 bitluni 2019